10sr/annot/README.md

-Resolving Path and Database Path
+Database Path and Resolving Filename
 --------------------------------